-The most common errors are incompatible types.
+The most common error type is incompatible types.
 They can be in arguments, assignment, return, etc.

-Conservative Typing APIs that have not been annotated have been typed so conservatively that they will always produce incompatible types errors where the required is @Sink(ANY) @Source() or @Sink() @Source(ANY).
+Conservative Typing APIs that have not been annotated have been typed so conservatively that they will always produce incompatible types errors where the required is @Sink(NOT_REVIEWED) @Source(NOT_REVIEWED).
 These errors can be fixed by annotating the API method; Section 5.3.1 explains how to annotate APIs.
 Below is an example of this sort of error.

-Incompatible Types If the incompatible types error is not from conservative defaulting, then the error must be fixed by adding or removing annotations in the application.
+Incompatible Types If the error is not because of an unannotated API, then the error must be fixed by adding or removing annotations in the application.
 For example, the error below can be fixed by adding ACCELEROMETER to the FlowPermission of the return type.